vebb374/obs-overlays-dad/README.md

 ## 🏗️ Architecture

 ### State Management
 We use **Zustand** for state management.
 The store is split into slices (Canvas, Components, Theme) to maintain maintainability.
-State is persisted to IndexedDB using `idb-keyval` to handle large payloads (like images).
+State is persisted to a local `scene.json` file via a custom Zustand storage adapter that communicates with a Vite middleware endpoint (`/api/scene`).

 ### Theme System
 Themes are pluggable definitions located in `src/themes`.
 A theme defines a color palette, font family, and optional wrapper components or animation overrides.
-See `src/themes/README.md` for details on creating new themes.
+The store now supports runtime overrides for theme colors.

 ### Component Factory
 New overlay components are created via a Factory pattern (`src/state/factories`) to ensure consistent initialization of props and IDs.